 "I can't tell you how many people I've talked to who are essentially self-heckling," she said.
 "People are not giving themselves a hall pass here, under some circumstances where they should.
 Then they should extend that to others."

-If all would-be hecklers and Zoombombers don't achieve self-actualization during stay-at-home orders—which is fine, we are not expected to come out of quarantine with a new skill—producers have found some interesting workarounds to avoid a show feels like as much like a comedy show as it does a dry, lifeless webinar, while mitigating the risk of both hecklers and trolls.
+If all would-be hecklers and Zoombombers don't achieve self-actualization during stay-at-home orders—which is fine, we are not expected to come out of quarantine with a new skill—producers have found some interesting workarounds to avoid a show that doesn't feel as much like a comedy show as it does a dry, lifeless webinar, while mitigating the risk of both hecklers and trolls.

 Producers Marianne Ways and Joshua Louis Simon run the Butterboy comedy show, a weekly event at the Littlefield event space in Brooklyn, hosted by comedians Aparna Nancherla, Maeve Higgins, and Jo Firestone, featuring DJ Donwill.
 Their weekly show, a staple of the New York comedy scene, has moved online for the time being.